 Slow Cooker Turkey Wild Rice Soup

-Slow Cooker Turkey Wild Rice Soup is hearty, comforting, and is the perfect dump and go recipe for your leftover turkey!
+Slow Cooker Turkey Wild Rice Soup is an easy dump and go turkey and wild rice soup recipe that’s the perfect use for that leftover turkey!

 Better late than never. 🙂